ospqul/OLS50C_RDK_Demo/README.md

 >:warning: **WARNING:**
 >
->Make sure X-Y stage has ample space to operate freely before send this command.
+>Make sure the X-Y stage has ample space to operate freely before sending this command.

 #### 3.2.2 Switch Objective Lens and Change Zoom